Archnix/AdventOfCodePublic/README.md

 # AdventOfCodePublic
-Sanitized attempts of advent of code.
+Collection of sanitized attempts from advent of code.